-The FIPS 140-2 logo request form is available from the CMVP web site: http://csrc.nist.gov/groups/STM/cmvp/documents/fips140-2/FIPS1402LogoForm.pdf.
-The form includes the terms of use.
-Completed forms are sent to $\underline{cmvp@nist.gov}$.
+Information about the use of FIPS 140-2 logo and phrases is available from the CMVP web site: https://csrc.nist.gov/Projects/cryptographic-module-validation-program/use-of-fips-140-2-logo-and-phrases.
+Completed forms are sent to cmvp@nist.gov.
 If approved, NIST CMVP will send the artwork to the requestor.

-5 CMVP and CAVP Programmatic Metrics Collection
+5 CMVP and CAVP programmatic metrics collection